prolife86/WhiskyWise/README.md

 # 🥃 Whisky Wise - _Your Personal Spirits Guide_
 >
-**Whisky Wise** is a lightweight, containerized personal assistant for spirits enthusiasts.
 Track your whisky collection, log tasting notes, and analyze flavor profiles — all in a self-hosted web app.

 ## ✨ Features
 - 📝 Tasting journal (Nose, Palate, Finish)